polhenarejos/picokeys-docs/docs/picofido/slots-otp.md

-# Slots and OTP
+# OTP slots

-This page documents slot-based OTP behavior in Pico FIDO compatible modes.

----
+Pico FIDO also exposes Yubico-style OTP slot behavior.
+Upstream documents four slots, each holding one configured function.

 ## Slot model

-Pico FIDO supports up to **4 slots**.
-Each slot stores one configured behavior.

-The 4 supported slot schemes are:
+Each slot can be configured independently as one of:

-- Static password
+- static password
 - HOTP
 - Yubico OTP
-- Challenge-response
+- challenge-response

-Each slot is independent and can be provisioned or deleted separately.

-Slot state model:

-- Empty: no behavior configured
-- Configured: one of the 4 schemes is active

----
+That flexibility is useful, but it also means the USB keyboard path can easily outlive the use case that justified it.

-## Activation with BOOTSEL
+## Activation

-Slots are activated by pressing the BOOTSEL button `N` consecutive times, where `N` is the slot number:
+The current docs describe BOOTSEL-based activation by repeated button presses:

-- Slot 1: press once
+- slot 1: one press
-- Slot 2: press twice
+- slot 2: two presses
-- Slot 3: press three times
+- slot 3: three presses
-- And so on

-Presses must be consecutive so firmware can map the sequence to the intended slot.

----
+- slot 4: four presses

+Treat that as a physical UI contract.
+If you deploy it operationally, make sure users understand which slot does what before they start typing secrets into the wrong input field.

-## Keyboard-style output
+## Output behavior

-When a slot is configured as:

-- Static password
-- HOTP
+For static password, HOTP, and Yubico OTP modes, the device can emit characters through the USB keyboard interface.

+Challenge-response is different:

+- it is not meant to "type" a value
+- it computes a response from a host-supplied challenge

+That difference is easy to gloss over and often confuses users.

+## When these slots are a good fit

+They make sense when you need compatibility with:

-- Yubico OTP
+- older systems that still expect OTP

-Activation emits output through the USB HID keyboard interface, so the host receives characters as if typed by a keyboard.

-!!! note
-    Challenge-response does not emit keyboard text in this way; it returns response data through protocol operations.

----

-## Operational differences by slot type

-- Static password: emits fixed text.
-- HOTP: emits a new counter-based OTP code each activation.
-- Yubico OTP: emits Yubico-format OTP payload.
-- Challenge-response: processes host-provided challenge and returns a computed response.

----
+- workflows already built around Yubico-style slot semantics
+- challenge-response integrations that are not WebAuthn

+They are not a better replacement for passkeys.
+They are a fallback for older ecosystems.

-## Security notes
+## Security cautions

+- static passwords are only as safe as the place they are typed
+- OTP keyboard emission is vulnerable to input focus mistakes
-- Anyone with physical access may trigger slot output unless extra controls are enabled.
+- physical possession may be enough to trigger output if extra controls are not enabled

-- Static passwords are convenient but weaker than modern passkeys.
-- For phishing resistance, prefer WebAuthn passkeys and keep OTP as compatibility fallback.
+If the goal is phishing-resistant authentication, use passkeys and keep slot features only where legacy compatibility forces the issue.